AI services at the University Library

 FAQ

-Perhaps better: The use depends on your subject.
+The use depends on your subject and the course.
 Consult your teacher and, if necessary, check the guidelines and examination regulations.

-Do not upload any personal, examination-relevant or copyrighted texts to AI services without reflection and observe their terms of use.
-The information sheet on scientific ethics & data protection and the data protection pages of the University of Kassel provide guidance.
+Do not upload any personal or copyrighted texts to AI services without reflection and observe the terms of use and license conditions.